Table of Contents

 If the salesperson doesn’t fully know the background of the company they’re about to call, the impact will most likely fall flat.
 By building a profile of the prospect, they’ll be more prepared when making the discovery call.

 Next, it’s time to develop a plan for the call.
-The salesperson should develop a clear idea of what they want to cover during the discovery call and zero-in on questions about the specific company and its needs.
+The successful salesperson should develop a clear idea of what they want to cover during the discovery call and zero-in on questions about the specific company and its needs.

-The length of a discovery call depends on the complexity and price point of the solution the company needs.
+The length of a sales discovery call depends on the complexity and price point of the solution the company needs.
 For smaller price points, expect to spend about 15 minutes on the phone.
 Higher-ticket items or those with a longer sales cycle could take up to an hour to discuss.

 While product demonstrations should be saved for a follow-up call, the potential client may insist on one.
 Your salespeople should take this into consideration when planning the call agenda.